 * Otaheite Orange (Citrus limonia or Citrus taitensis) is a hybrid cross between tangerines and lemons.
 This plant is a dwarf, so it is perfect for indoor growing.

 * Tangerine Tree (Citrus reticulata) is another good candidate for indoor growing.
 One variety that does very well is the Satsuma orange (which is a tangerine).

-* A couple of other sort of oddball citrus fruits that do well indoors are the Citron (citrus medica) and the Fortunella species of kumquat.
+* A couple of other sorts of oddball citrus fruits that do well indoors are the Citron (citrus medica) and the Fortunella species of kumquat.

 All of these citrus fruits, not just Lemon can be grown from seed following the instructions given here.
 This makes it easy to put together your own mini-citrus orchard indoors with just a little effort and imagination.